-This sequence of configurations sets up an SNMP community that includes three hosts, which serves as SNMP managers, and configures the system to send traps to all three managers.
+At the end of running these configuration procedures, you set up an SNMP community that includes three hosts, which serves as SNMP managers, and configures the system R1 to send traps to all the three managers.
 When you have finished, the system is configured as shown in the following figure.